Steven Croft (bishop): Episcopal ministry

-Croft was nominated as the next bishop of Sheffield, succeeding Jack Nicholls, who retired in July 2008, and formally elected by the Chapter of Sheffield Cathedral in November 2008 (and that election having been confirmed in the interim), he was consecrated as a bishop by John Sentamu, Archbishop of York, on 25 January 2009, at York Minster; and started work in the diocese following his formal enthronement on 9 May 2009.
-This was followed by three Welcome Eucharists celebrated in various locations around the diocese to allow more people to meet the new bishop.
+Croft was nominated as the next bishop of Sheffield, succeeding Jack Nicholls who retired in July 2008, and formally elected by the chapter of Sheffield Cathedral in November 2008 (and that election having been confirmed in the interim), he was consecrated as a bishop by John Sentamu, Archbishop of York, on 25 January 2009, at York Minster; and started in the diocese following his formal enthronement on 9 May 2009.
+This was followed by three welcome Eucharists celebrated in various locations around the diocese to allow more people to meet the new bishop.

 In 2012, Croft was nominated by Rowan Williams, Archbishop of Canterbury, to be the Anglican fraternal delegate to the Synod of Bishops in Rome.

 Croft became a member of the House of Lords on 15 July 2013.
-On 12 April 2016, it was announced that he was to be translated to become Bishop of Oxford in "autumn" 2016; he was duly elected to that see and that election was confirmed at Lambeth Palace on 6 July 2016, at which point Croft became the bishop of Oxford.
-He was (re-)introduced to the Upper House as Bishop of Oxford on 19 July 2016.
+On 12 April 2016, it was announced that he was to be translated to become Bishop of Oxford in "autumn" 2016; he was duly elected to that see and that election was confirmed at Lambeth Palace on 6 July 2016, at which point Croft legally became Bishop of Oxford.
+He was reintroduced to the Upper House as Bishop of Oxford on 19 July 2016.
 Croft is the first bishop of Oxford to reside at the new Bishop's Lodge, Kidlington; "for decades" previously, bishops had resided at Linton Road in North Oxford.

 Views

-In November 2022, he became the most senior Church of England figure to back same-sex marriage, saying clergy should be free to bless or marry same-sex partners and to enter into a same-sex marriage themselves, in contrast to the Church's official position.
+In November 2022, he became the most senior Church of England figure to back same-sex marriage, saying clergy should be free to bless or marry same-sex partners and to enter into a same-sex marriage themselves, in contrast to the church's official position.
 As a result of this, some evangelicals within his diocese may seek alternative oversight.

+In November 2023, he was one of 44 Church of England bishops who signed an open letter supporting the use of the Prayers of Love and Faith (i.e. blessings for same-sex couples) and called for "Guidance being issued without delay that includes the removal of all restrictions on clergy entering same-sex civil marriages, and on bishops ordaining and licensing such clergy".

 Personal life

 Croft was born in Halifax, West Riding of Yorkshire, in 1957.
-He is married to Ann and has four children.
+He is married to Ann and has four adult children – Paul (married to Bebe), Andy (married to Beth), Amy (married to Simon) and Sarah – and eight grandchildren.